 Skip Navigation

-The Belleville Mennonite School Alumni Awards function as a way of recognizing someone whose life has reflected the mission of BMS: develop minds, build faith, and be disciples.
+The Alumni Awards function as a way of recognizing someone whose life has reflected the mission of BMS: develop minds, build faith, and be disciples.
 Who have you seen cultivating excellence and a passion for Christ?
-How are your fellow alumni teaching Biblical truths to the next generation, impacting their peers at work, honoring the Lord with their time, reaching out to their neighbor, or the least of these?
+How are your fellow alumni teaching Biblical truths to the next generation, impacting their peers at work, honoring the Lord with their time, reaching out to their neighbors and community?
 Help us share these stories and recognize the Lord's work in us by submitting nominations for the alumni awards.
 Let us consider how we may spur one another on toward love and good deeds!
 Nominations may be submitted at any time to the Development Office (rennogk@bmsprek12.org)

 2023: Darren & Caryn Peachey, ‘84 & ’83 and Steven Yoder, '13